Experience healthier, better-looking legs with treatment for varicose veins in Boca Raton

 - Darkening of the skin

-These symptoms will develop at the site of varicose veins and can grow more severe over time.
-If left untreated, varicose veins can increase your risk for deep vein thrombosis, blood clots, bleeding and skin ulcers.
+These symptoms will develop at the site of the vein and can grow more severe over time.
+If left untreated, it can increase your risk for deep vein thrombosis, blood clots, bleeding and skin ulcers.

-Dr. Schoenhaus may recommend a number of lifestyle changes to help in the treatment of varicose veins.
+Dr. Schoenhaus may recommend a number of lifestyle changes to help in the treatment.
 These may include avoiding standing or sitting for long periods of time or wearing compression stockings to enhance blood flow.